-By Flemming Goldbach, Vice President of Product, LMS365
+By Flemming Goldbach, Chief Product Officer, LMS365

 When it comes to devising a cybersecurity strategy, organizations need to put more emphasis on the human element.
 Fifty-two percent of businesses surveyed in a study by Kaspersky Labs said employees are their greatest security weakness.
 Other studies report that human error is responsible for anywhere from 60 percent to 90 percent of data breaches.

 Most of the time, this isn’t the result of malicious behavior but is due to ignorance and/or a lack of diligence.
 (Of course, there will always be malicious actors, but that’s a whole different situation.)
 Yet unintentional mistakes still yield significant consequences.
 IBM and Ponemon’s Cost of a Data Breach study found that breaches cost UK enterprises an average of $3.88 million each.
 What’s more, 33 percent of UK organizations say they lost customers after a data breach.
 A Forrester study of companies in the UK and U.S. found 38 percent had lost business due to security issues.

 Organizations need to embed security training into their regular operations and create a culture of continuous training.